ruricolist/spinneret/README.txt

   the trade-off between 90% convenience and 10% correctness SPINNERET is on the side of convenience.

+- Bilingual.
+Spinneret has the same semantics in Lisp and Parenscript.

 HTML generation with SPINNERET looks like this:

      (in-package #:spinneret)